Photo by Robin Dreyer

 About Me

-I studied psychology in school and began pursuing ceramics more intensely after graduating.
-I’ve come to understand my interest in both disciplines is rooted in an interest in understanding and working with people.
-Ceramics (and pots in particular) is an incredibly multi-modal medium, encompassing history, sociology, anthropology, physics, chemistry.
-The potential to interact with all of these different ideas keeps me excited to work with clay.
+He studied psychology in school and began pursuing ceramics more intensely after graduating.
+He has come to realize his interest in both disciplines is rooted in an interest in understanding and connecting with people.
+Pottery is an incredibly multi-modal medium, encompassing history, sociology, anthropology, physics, chemistry.
+The potential to interact with all of these different ideas keeps him excited to work with clay.

 About the Work